 Millions of young Indians are heading online to make sense of their place in the world, expressing their unfiltered views on arranged marriages, joint families, the caste system.

-Dalits are being attacked across India for asserting their strides in education, jobs, income, through the way they live, dress, marry and party.
+Dalits are being attacked across India for asserting their strides in education, jobs, income.
 They aren’t backing off anymore.

 School killer to dreaded don: story of a life spiraling out of control